kly001/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-super() is used to tell the parent
+super() is used to access and call functions on an object's parent.